 You have a huge number of tasks to complete every day; it’s understandable that some things fall though the cracks, like forgetting to pay your cable bill or cashing an odd cheque.

-How Long Do You Have Before A Cheque Expires?
+How Long Does A Cheque Last?

 From the date written on the cheque, you will have six months to cash it before it expires.
 For example, if a cheque has been issued on the 1st of May 2017, you’ll have till the 1st of November 2017 to cash it before it expires.

-However, accountholders can instruct the bank to shorten or lengthen the cheque’s expiry and actual the duration for the cheque’s validity will be printed on the cheque itself.
+However, account holders can instruct the bank to shorten or lengthen the cheque’s expiry and actual the duration for the cheque’s validity will be printed on the cheque itself.

 So What Should You Do With An Expired Cheque?